speedment/speedment-doc/pages/hazelcast.md

 }
 ```
 As can be seen, creating a `HazelcastInstance` and then just invoking the method `GeneratedSakilaIndexUtil::setupIndex` will create the same indexes in the Hazelcast grid that were present in the database.

+## Joins
+Hazelcast tables can be joined using the [Stream Join](https://speedment.github.io/speedment-doc/join.html#stream-joins-) functionality.
+The current version does __not__ support joining of Hazelcast Maps using the `JoinCOmponent`.
+Read more about joins with Speedment [here](#join).

+## Aggregations
+Aggregations using the Speedment `Aggregator` are supported with Hazelcast maps but are __not__ fully optimized in the current version.

+Aggregations using the Hazelcast `IMap::aggregate` method is fully supported.

 ## Performance
 Thanks to the `Portable` entity classes, Hazelcast server nodes can benefit from indexing and partial deserialization when applying predicates on large data sets.
 This greatly speeds up querying in many cases.